 Debbie Allen's Hot Chocolate Nutcracker

 Disney brings an all-age-pleasing ice extravaganzas through the Southland this time every year, and it never fails to delight.
-Exciting cast additions this year include Moana, Dory, and the cast of Inside Out, joining the usual crew of Disney princesses and mice on figure skates—what's not to love?
+The exciting cast addition this year is Moana, joining the usual crew of Disney princesses and mice on figure skates—what's not to love?
 Performances start at Staples Center, continue at Anaheim, and carry on into the new year at Long Beach.

 Newport Beach Boat Parade

 Indulge us in one last boat parade, if you will.
-The Newport Beach aquatic light display is in its 109th year, making it the oldest boat parade in the country (unless the Pilgrims were getting up to things we didn't know about).
+The Newport Beach aquatic light display has been going for well over a century, making it the oldest boat parade in the country (unless the Pilgrims were getting up to things we don't know about).

 LA County Holiday Celebration